Finistere/antidote/docs/quickstart.rst

 -------------

-The core component of Antidote is the :py:class:`~.DependencyContainer` which contains dependencies by their *dependency id* and behaves like a
+The core component of Antidote is the :py:class:`~.DependencyContainer` which builds dependencies upon request and caches them if possible.
+It behaves like a dictionary:
-dictionary:

 .. doctest:: quickstart